 Finding the Best Places to Retire Since 2006!

-What are the Pros and Cons of Retirement Along the Water?
+Pros and Cons of a Waterfront Retirement

 It seems that living along the water, whether it be a river, a lake or the ocean, is a lifelong dream for many people.
 So when retirement time arrives, it is natural to consider moving to a waterfront location.
 People tend to think of the positives of such a move, but they sometimes do not stop to consider some of the downsides.
 We look at a few of the pros and cons of a waterfront retirement.